just-a-jazz/iOS-TikTok/ARCHITECTURE.md

 - **Failure handling**: Errors surface to `errorMessage`; retry/backoff and offline cache are not yet implemented.

 ## Inline messaging UX & focus management
 - **Hybrid text control**: `InlineMessagingBar` embeds a UIKit `UITextView` (`GrowingTextView`) to get reliable multi‑line growth and internal scrolling after 5 lines, while the surrounding view stays SwiftUI.
+A separate messaging bar is created for each reel to allow users to input messages, scroll away, and come back to their unfinished message.
 Alternative: a pure SwiftUI `TextEditor` would improve view hierarchy/readability and allow for simple state management through bindings, but offers less precise sizing and keyboard control.
 - **Focus rules**: The composer drives `viewModel.isTyping`; when focused, `ScrollView` is disabled and the active player is paused.
 Unfocusing resumes playback.
 This matches the requirement that swipes should scroll text, and not the feed.
 - **Keyboard ergonomics**: The bar pins above the keyboard via safe‑area padding, the feed stays stationary, and the video is dimmed while typing.
 Reaction buttons fade/move out when focused; the send button only appears with non‑empty text, and expands with the bar.
 - **Input behavior**: Send trims/clears text, hides keyboard, and calls `onSend`.
 Placeholder is low‑opacity white; accessibility labels added for input and actions.